Employment / Personal Injury / Business

 - Serving alcohol to persons visibly intoxicated.

 - Failing to provide adequate controls in situations where crowds and rowdiness can be expected such as concerts and sporting events.

 Contact The Fegley Law Firm if You’ve Sustained an Injury from Assault and Battery

 If you have suffered an assault or battery, you need a skilled attorney, like Scott Fegley at The Fegley Law Firm, to obtain and preserve the facts that will establish your right to compensation.
 Scott Fegley will hire the right experts and present the necessary facts to make a compelling case for the client.
 The Fegley Law Firm works tirelessly to help you put your life back together after a devastating injury from an assault or battery.

-If you were injured in an assault or battery, turn to the personal injury experts at The Fegley Law Firm.
+If you were injured in an assault or battery, turn to The Fegley Law Firm.
 Contact us or give us a call at (215) 493-8287 to schedule a free consultation.